hashicorp/terraform-provider-aws/website/docs/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to custom Elasticsearch endpoints.

-* `firehose` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to custom Firehose endpoints.

 * `iam` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom IAM endpoints.